sfmanuel/documentation/Examples.md

 # Examples

-Coming soon

-Will include:
-- flow scripts used in the user interface
+Here, we show some small examples of flow scripts that might help you get started with writing your own.
+All examples are also available in the [public flow script library](https://github.com/starflows/library).